 Warning: This post features antique photographs of nudes.

 Yes, pornography.
 Soon after the invention of photography, the erotic industry was born.

 Men were thought to have insatiable appetites that needed to be kept at bay.
 So animal-like were men, it was thought, that the mere sight of a woman’s ankle would send them into fits of ecstasy.
-Piano legs were covered for the same reason women’s legs were — to not cause any unwanted passion.
+Piano legs were covered for the same reason women’s legs were — to avoid any unwanted passion.

 Don’t Conform to Beauty Standards

 Victorian erotic photos fall into two categories: Those that contain sexual acts and those that contain tastefully posed nudes.

 Those containing sexual acts — men, women, alone or together, and in any combination — are not much different than the types of erotic photos found today.

 The nudes, on the other hand, contain nothing 21st century eyes would consider lewd.
 They are closer to art photos than erotica.

 No matter the type of photos, the people appearing in them would not be considered attractive by modern standards.
 This is because:

 - The women were small breasted, and many of the men were not well endowed.